wri/gfw-mapbuilder-georspo/README.md

 This application has a general `src/js/config.js` file that contains things controlled by the developers.
 There is also a `resources.js` file which contains more configurations.
 However the Resources file contains configurations that are controlled via ArcGIS Online or whomever may be deploying the application.
 You can control things like the layers in the accordion, their source urls, service urls (print, geometry, map, etc.), which layers to include in the analysis, and even the configurations for slope analysis and other aspects of the analysis.
 Anything that needs to be controlled from ArcGIS Online or the person deploying it, should be placed in `resources.js`.

 ### Strings
+This portion refers to how a developer could add some  new strings, if you are looking at adding translations, see [Translations](#translations) below.
 The convention to add new strings to the application is to add them in each language, in `src/js/languages.js`.
 The name should be all uppercase separated by an underscore.
 For example, a link in the navigation bar for the word about would be added four times, once for each supported language in their appropriate section, like so:

 ```javascript
 strings.en.NAV_ABOUT = 'About';